 - Sec.
-9. Public Participation.
-National Agencies and Local Government Units shall ensure the genuine and adequate participation in urban, regional, spatial and environmental planning through the following: - (a) Incentives for the private sector the Department of Finance shall provide incentives to the participation of the private sector in the achievement of the goals identified under this Act, in accordance with Republic Act No. 10771, otherwise known as the "Philippine Green Jobs Act of 2016"; - (b) Capacity building for communities dthe DHSUD shall provide technical assistance to homeowners' associations, neighborhood associations, people's organizations, and other local organizations to empower them as partners in achieving the goals of this act, and enable them to undertake community-level actions towards becoming sustainable communities; and - (c) Informed participation information, education and communication materials shall be developed to make the NHUDSP accessible to all.
-Every Filipino shall have access to information, official records, public records and to documents and papers pertaining to official acts, transactions or decisions, and research data related to urban development to enable informed participation in the decisionmaking process.
+7. Incentives for Sustainable Cities.
+The DILG and the Department of Budget and Management (DBM), shall incorporate the annual targets set by DHSUD, DILG and NEDA in the awarding of the Seal of Good Local Governance under Republic Act No. 11292, otherwise known as "The Seal of Good Local Governance Act of 2019." - Sec.
+8. Public Participation.
+National agencies and local government units shall ensure the genuine and adequate participation in urban, regional, spatial, and environmental planning through the following: - a) Incentives for the private sector the Department of Finance shall provide incentives to the participation of the private sector in the achievement of the goals identified under this Act, in accordance with Republic Act No. 10771, otherwise known as the "Philippine Green Jobs Act of 2016"; - b) Capacity building for communities the DHSUD shall provide technical assistance to homeowners' associations, neighborhood associations, people's organizations, and other local organizations to empower them as partners in achieving the goals of this Act, and enable them to undertake community-level actions towards becoming sustainable communities; and - c) Informed participation information, education and communication materials shall be developed to make the NHUDSP accessible to all.
+Every Filipino shall have access to information, official records, public records and to documents and papers pertaining to official acts, transactions or decisions, and research data related to urban development to enable informed participation in the decision-making process.

 Sec.
-10. Report to Congress. - The DHSUD, NEDA, and DILG shall submit an annual report on the performance of their respective duties provided for under this Act and the compliance of cities and urban municipalities to the provisions of this Act to Congress of the Philippines, through the Committee on Housing and Urban Development of the House of Representatives and the Committee on Urban Planning, Housing and Resettlement of the Senate.
+9. Report to Congress. - The DHSUD, NEDA and DILG shall submit an annual report on the performance of their respective duties provided for under this Act and the compliance of cities and urban municipalities to the provisions of this Act to the Congress of the Philippines, through the Committee on Housing and Urban Development of the House of Representatives and the Committee on Urban Planning, Housing and Resettlement of the Senate.

 Sec.
-11. Implementing Rules and Regulations. - Within six (6) months from the effectivity of this Act, the DHSUD, in consultation with the NEDA, DILG, PSA, local government units, civil society organizations, the private sector and the academe, shall promulgate the implementing rules and regulations for the effective implementation of this Act.
+10. Implementing Rules and Regulations. - Within six (6) months from the effectivity of this Act, the DHSUD, in consultation with the NEDA, DILG, PSA, League of Cities of the Philippines, League of Municipalities of the Philippines, civil society organizations, the private sector and the academe, shall promulgate the implementing rules and regulations for the effective implementation of this Act.

 Sec.
-12. Separability Clause If any provision of this Act or a portion thereof is declared 2 unconstitutional, the remainder of this Act or any provision not affected thereby shall remain 3 in force and effect.
+11. Separability Clause. - If any provision of this Act or a portion thereof is declared unconstitutional or invalid, such parts not affected thereby shall remain in full force and effect.

 Sec.
-13. Repealing Clause. - All laws, decrees, orders, rules and regulations or parts thereof inconsistent with the provisions of this Act are hereby repealed or modified accordingly.
+12. Repealing Clause. - All laws, decrees, executive orders, rules and regulations and other issuances or parts thereof which are inconsistent with this Act are hereby repealed, amended or modified accordingly.

 Sec.
-14. Effectivity. - This Act shall take effect after fifteen (15) days from its publication in the Official Gazette or in a newspaper of general circulation.
+13. Effectivity. - This Act shall take effect fifteen (15) days after its publication in the Official Gazette or in any two (2) newspapers of general circulation.